-One of the hardest parts in selling across channels is ensuring speedy delivery.
-When a customer buys online, they expect that order to come within a few days … at most.
+One of the hardest parts of selling across channels is ensuring speedy delivery.
+When a customer buys online, they expect that order to come within a few days—at most.

-In addition to creating clear expectations for each channel, utilizing physical stores as fulfillment centers is a must.
-In fact, given the rising desire among customers, stores should serve as both pickup locations for online orders — buy online, pick up in-store — and fulfillment locations for deliveries (ship-from-store).
+In addition to creating clear expectations for each channel, using physical stores as fulfillment centers is a must.
+In fact, given the rising desire among customers, stores should serve as both pickup locations for online orders—buy online, pick up in-store—and fulfillment locations for deliveries (ship-from-store).

-As a creative example, Walmart recently announced plans to let its employees fulfill local orders by paying employees extra to deliver online orders headed to destinations along their normal route home.
+As an example, Walmart announced plans to let its employees fulfill local orders by paying employees extra to deliver online orders headed to destinations along their normal route home.